ygorg/legal-masking/README.md

 ## Training Corpus

 Our aim was to cover all legal systems appearing in the LexGLUE benchmark as well as [LegalEval](https://sites.google.com/view/legaleval/home) and limit the total size of the corpus.
-We chose to limit our dataset to 4GB (similar to [DrBERT](https://aclanthology.org/2023.acl-long.896/)).
+We chose to limit our dataset to 4GB.

 We use :
 - a subset of [lexlms/lex_files](https://huggingface.co/datasets/lexlms/lex_files), a diverse English multinational legal corpus.
 It features $\approx$ 19 billion tokens across 11 distinct sub-corpora.
 It covers legislation and case law from six major English-speaking legal systems: